 Nataša Crnković, Center for Environment: "Center for Environment, for more than 12 years, has been against building new hydropower plants.
 We support citizens from all over Bosnia and Herzegovina that are fighting for the cause in their local communities.
 By founding the Coalition, we want to solve the problem of the little thoughout out construction of hydropower plants from the start.
 We want the voices of people, experts, and NGOs to be heard so that new hydropower plants are not welcome.”

 More than 300 projects of hydropower plants in Bosnia and Herzegovina threaten to destroy all of our rivers, so we need a common approach at the national level in order to more effectively campaign against these projects.
 Thus year in June, we started The Coalition for River Protection which gathers organizations and individuals that fight against this problem.

 Jelena Ivanić, Center for Environment: "There are many examples where hydropower plants brought nothing but damage and where the local community is against the plant, but they are still being built like the current construction of the hydropower plant, Medna, on the Sana river.
 The coalition will support local communities who want to get involved in the decision making and establish a common attitude about hydropower plants in Bosnia and Herzegovina.“

 There are numerous positive examples from Bosnia and Herzegovina, and the most successful campaigns that managed to save the rivers or part of them are Sutjeska, Hrčavka, Vrbas, Neretva, Ljuta, Buna, Una, Unac, Željeznica.

-The Coalition adopted „The declaration of suspension of plans for building of hydropower plants and ecological use of rivers in Bosnia and Herzegovina“, and in the next period, it will act towards institutions, media, investors and public, and the focus will be rivers that are the most endangered with the plans of hydropower plants.
+The Coalition adopted the phrase,"The declaration of suspension of plans for building of hydropower plants and ecological use of rivers in Bosnia and Herzegovina."
+In the next period, the coalition will act towards institutions, media, investors, and public.
+The focus will be rivers that are the most endangered with the plans of hydropower plants.